wsparcie/procedural_buildings/README.md

 A set of simple procedural building presets created with Geometry Nodes, featuring factory, tenement, block of flats and skyscraper designs.

-*The project is currently in its alpha phase :3*
+*The project is currently in alpha phase*

 **PRESETS:**